doersino/excessivelyadequate.com/_posts/2018-05-19-isomorphisms.md

 [^noflippinway]: Or, without `flip`, as `\x -> replicate x ()`.
 Both variants also require a `fromIntegral` call to convert our `Integer` to the `Int` that `replicate` so badly craves as its first argument, but I've left that out for brevity, which is why I'm writing a long sentence about it in a footnote.
 [^sagan]: ...that [dot](https://www.youtube.com/watch?v=wupToqz1e2g).
 [^jpeg]: If you're familiar with [how the run-length encoding step in JPEG compression works](https://www.quora.com/Why-is-zigzag-scanning-used-in-JPEG-images), you've already seen something similar: The zigzag pattern that turns each post-DCT block into an array of roughly ordered weights is isomorphic to the Cantor pairing function.
+[^defrag]: Whether this sequence is actually sequential or obscured behind a web of pointers is irrelevant in this context – you could always "defrag" to make things sequential.